CyrilBaah/blog-application/README.md

 # Blog Application
-This a blog application made Python(Django), HTML, and CSS.
+This is a blog application made Python(Django), HTML, and CSS.

 #  How to set up locally